PR-Ryan/COMP1012_MachineLearningDemo/README.md

-## This is the repo for machine learning demo for COMP1012 2023Fall at PolyU
+## This is the repository for the machine learning demonstration for COMP1012, Fall 2023, at PolyU.

 # Environment Preparation